kaanaksit/odak/docs/course/index.md

 ??? question end "What is the method of delivery?"
-    The proposed course, Computational Light Course (CLC), comprises multiple elements in delivery.
+    The proposed course, Computational Light Course, comprises multiple elements in delivery.
 We list these elements as the followings:

     * **Prerequisites and general information.** Students will be provided with a written description of requirements related to the course as in this document.
     * **Lectures**.
 The students will attend two hours of classes each week, which will be in-person, virtual, or hybrid, depending on the circumstances (e.g., global pandemic, strikes).